Creditors' Voluntary Liquidation

 How long does a CVL take?

 A Creditors’ Voluntary Liquidation’s duration can vary from a few months to a couple of years.
 It depends on the complexity of the case (number of creditors, number of employees to deal with, complexity of investigations into the company’s affairs, assets etc).
-In our experience the average length of a liquidation is around 1 year.
+In our experience the average length of a company voluntary liquidation is around 1 year.

 As for the director’s involvement, the bulk of it will be in the first couple of months of the liquidation.